 The purposes of this amendment are to correct a clerical error and to clarify the operation of the guidelines.
+The effective date of this amendment is January 15, 1988.

-§1B13.
+§1B1.3.
 Relevant Conduct (Retitled Relevant Conduct (Factors that Determine the Guideline Range))